Skip to main content

 Create a Clerk application

-2. Select Create application (or use an existing one)
+2. Create a new application (or select an existing one).

-4. Copy your Publishable Key from the API Keys section
+4. Copy your Publishable Key from the application's API keys page.

 Configure environment variables